 Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 Teesside University is one of the largest employers and economic drivers in Middlesbrough.
-With a student population of around 18,000 and growing, it creates substantial demand for rental accommodation in the TS1 postcode and surrounding areas.
-For property investors, the question is whether student lets represent a worthwhile investment — and what the real risks and rewards look like compared to standard residential lettings.
+With around 18,000 students and growing, it creates substantial demand for rental accommodation in the TS1 postcode and surrounding areas.
+For property investors, the question is whether student rental demand in Teesside is worth the added complexity — and what realistic returns look like compared to standard residential lettings.

 We manage properties across Middlesbrough and see both student and professional lets up close.
-Here is our honest assessment of the student rental market in Teesside.
+Here's what student rental demand in Teesside actually looks like, and whether it's worth your time.

 The Demand Picture

-Teesside University is based in the heart of Middlesbrough town centre, with its campus spreading across several streets around Borough Road and Southfield Road.
-While the university has invested in purpose-built student accommodation (PBSA) in recent years, this has not eliminated demand for private rented houses and flats.
+Teesside University sits in the heart of Middlesbrough town centre, with its campus spreading across several streets around Borough Road and Southfield Road.
+While the university has invested heavily in purpose-built student accommodation (PBSA) in recent years, this hasn't eliminated demand for private rented houses and flats.

 A significant proportion of students — particularly second and third-year undergraduates, postgraduates, and international students — prefer private rented accommodation.
-Reasons include lower cost compared to PBSA, greater independence, and the ability to choose their own housemates and location.
+The reasons are straightforward: lower cost compared to PBSA, independence, and the ability to choose their own housemates and location.

 The catchment for student rentals is concentrated in a tight geographical area: